The Media Equation: Alternative explanations

 Some alternative explanations for the media equation have been proposed.
-But, as Nass and Moon (2000) argue, these explanations do not add up to the body of empirical evidence that supports media equation.
+But, as Nass and Moon (2000) argue, these explanations do not add up to the body of empirical evidence that supports the media equation.
 One explanation is that people attribute human characteristics to computers, also known as anthropomorphism.
 Nass and Moon (2000) refute this claim, saying, “Participants in our experiment were adult, experienced computer users.
 When debriefed, they insisted that they would never respond socially to a computer, and vehemently denied the specific behavior they had in fact exhibited during the experiments,” (p.
 93).
 A second argument against media equation is that participants are actually responding to the programmers behind the computer.
 Nass and Moon (2000) refute this argument by citing that studies involving multiple computers generally found differences in interactions from computer to computer.
 If a person was interacting with the programmer behind the computer, then there would be no difference in interaction between computers.
 Critics have also argued that the way the experiments and questionnaires were designed in the Stanford research may have predisposed their subjects to interact socially with technology.
 Nass and Moon (2000) counter-argued by saying that the experiments were not misleading.
 None of the computers used in the experiments were personalized; the computer never referred to itself as “I” and participants interacted with simple text on a screen.